lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 Storing sensitive information e.g. hashed passwords, access-tokens, user names, database names, etc on OS or files has to be considered very carefully.

-Also, make sure not to publish these files with sensitive data as as part of open source code in public repositories.
+Also, make sure not to publish these files with sensitive data as part of open source code in public repositories.
 <br>
 <br>